cerplot/luigi/doc/configuration.rst

 prefix
   Optional prefix to add to the subject line of all e-mails.
-For example, setting this to "[LUIGI]" would change the subject line of an e-mail from "Luigi: Framework error" to "[LUIGI] Luigi: Framework error"
+For example, setting this to "[TRUN]" would change the subject line of an e-mail from "Trun: Framework error" to "[TRUN] Trun: Framework error"

 receiver
   Recipient of all error e-mails.
-If this is not set, no error e-mails are sent when Luigi crashes unless the crashed job has owners set.
-If Luigi is run from the command line, no e-mails will be sent unless output is redirected to a file.
+If this is not set, no error e-mails are sent when Trun crashes unless the crashed job has owners set.
+If Trun is run from the command line, no e-mails will be sent unless output is redirected to a file.

   Set it to SNS Topic ARN if you want to receive notifications through